VoronDesign/VoronUsers/printer_mods/Long/Mantis_Dual_5015/tmp/firmware_slicer_settings.md

 Firmware Settings
 ============
+- **note that all these settings are based on my printer which is a Voron 300.
+Your settings may vary from mine**
 - PWM
   - With my Sunon 5015s I have been able to pwm down to 7% using these settings